waynodiablo/Oystercard/pills/debugging.md

 > If you get stuck, take a break, switch your mind off, then start from the beginning again.

  - Always think like the interpreter.
 It's very rational
- - The problem is likely to be in your variables so dissect them
+ - The problem is likely to be in your variables so so you need to **dissect them**

-Dissection tools
+## Dissection tools

+### Ruby

-These are mostly summed up in [this article from the Rails docs](http://guides.rubyonrails.org/debugging_rails_applications.html) which is highly recommended going over when you have the time.
+In Ruby these are mostly summed up in [this article from the Rails docs](http://guides.rubyonrails.org/debugging_rails_applications.html) which is highly recommended going over when you have the time.

 Remember the choice of your tool is personal and changes from person to person but if you're not using any of these tools you're doing something wrong!